BATH SOAKS FAQs

 Personal preference again!
 Some people say if you stay in an Epsom salt bath for more than 15 minutes you will re-absorb toxins from the bath water.
 But, unless you've had the water so hot that you've been sweating during your bath, you won't be immediately releasing toxins.
 Your body will excrete its toxins as usual, once they've been processed through the liver etc.

-Do I need to rinse off my skin after the bath?
+Do I need to rinse off my skin after a magnesium bath?

 We don't see the need to do this, unless you have sensitive skin and can feel a residue.